Castle of Park (Aberdeenshire)

 Park or Castle of Park, is an A-listed rambling baronial mansion incorporating a 16th-century tower house.
 It is 4 mi north-west of Aberchirder, Aberdeenshire, Scotland.

 History

-The site was first built in 1292.
-In 1563 it was rebuilt as a Z-plan tower house, and it was extended in 1723, and in 1829 and later.
+The site was first built in 1292, and was for some time refuge of Robert the Bruce.
+In 1563, it was rebuilt as a Z-plan tower house, and it was extended in 1723, and in 1829 and later.

 The building was owned by the Gordons.

+Born in 1586, Sir Adam Gordon of Glenbuchat Castle succeeded to the Lairdship of Park in 1623, becoming the first Laird.
+Sir John Gordon was created the 1st Baronet of Park on 15th August, 1686.

-Sir William Gordon, 3rd Baronet fought for the Jacobites during the Jacobite rising of 1745.
-The property was forfeited, and the property was acquired by the Duffs.There are several Victorian additions, though the 12 Georgian windows are still clearly in evidence.
-Today, roughly 45 acres, the Park Burn (landform) and several 250 year old sycamore trees remain of what was once the vast estate of the baronetcy of Park.
+Sir William Gordon, 3rd Baronet of Park fought for the Jacobites during the Jacobite rising of 1745.
+He was captured by the English at the Battle of Culloden, imprisoned and later executed.
+The property was forfeited, and was acquired by the Duffs.

+Lady Posie Duff-Gordon (née Tennant) contracted tuberculosis and with her husband, Thomas Duff-Gordon, the 12th Laird of Park, two small children and a nanny from Elgin traveled to Hyères, Pietermaritzburg and finally Davos for a cure.
+She died at Davos in 1888.
+Her husband's brother Cosmo Duff-Gordon was best known for the controversy surrounding his escape from the sinking of the RMS Titanic.

 Structure

 The castle incorporated in the newer mansion is a Z-plan tower house, dating from the 1563 rebuilding.
 It is finished in harl, and features a medieval whetstone used as an interior arch.
+There are several Victorian additions, though the 12 Georgian windows are still clearly in evidence.
+Today, roughly 45 acres, the Park Burn (landform) and several 250 year old sycamore trees remain of what was once the vast estate of the baronetcy of Park.